 Pregnant women are especially susceptible to the condition.
 This can cause problems with pregnancy, including risk of death to the mother and low birth weight of the child.

-In the United States, it is the most common blood condition, estimated to occur in three million Americans.
-Children are screened for the condition at about 12 months.
+It is the most common blood condition in the U.S., estimated to occur in three million Americans.
+People in the United States have their children screened for the condition at about 12 months.
 Additional supplementation may be necessary if the babies do not get enough iron from breast milk and formula.
 Preterm babies may be especially at risk for anemia.
 Your child’s pediatrician can recommend the best way to supplement iron in an infant’s diet.